davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 # Dinit as init: using Dinit as your Linux system's init

-You can use Dinit, in conjunction with other software, to boot your system and replace your current init system (which on most main distributions is now Systemd, Sys V init, or OpenRC).
+You can use Dinit, in conjunction with other software, to boot your system.

+This document is intended as a guide for building a system around Dinit.
+The reader is assumed to be knowledgeable about how a Linux system works and the various components that it may be comprised of.
+If making changes to an existing system, please make backups and/or be prepared to recover a system that fails to boot.
+Support cannot be provided.

+## Converting an existing system

-Be warned that a modern Linux system is complex and changing your init system will require some effort and preparation.
-It is not a trivial task to take a system based on a typical Linux distribution that uses some particular init system and make it instead boot with Dinit.
+If running a Linux distribution, it is theoretically possible to replace your current init system (which on most main distributions is now Systemd, Sys V init, or OpenRC) with Dinit.
+However: Be warned that a modern Linux system is complex and changing your init system will require some effort and preparation.
+It is not a trivial task to take a system based on a typical distribution that uses some particular init system and make it instead boot with Dinit.
 You need to set up suitable service description files for your system; at present there are no automated conversion tools for converting service descriptions or startup scripts from other systems.

-For example service files, please check the [services](services) subdirectory (and see descriptions of all of them below).
+This guide is focused mainly on building a new system "from scratch" rather than for converting an existing system to use Dinit.
+With care and preparation it may, however, still be possible to convert a system based on a distribution to use Dinit.
+The steps required to accomplish this will depend on the specific details of how the system boots and what services it runs; this is largely beyond the scope of this guide.
+Note that altering a system in this way is likely to cause changes in system behaviour, potentially causing breakages, and should not be attempted for any critical systems.

+The example services (see link below) are mostly designed for a system built "from scratch" rather than based on an existing distribution, and should be modified accordingly to keep existing functionality provided by your distribution and to work with its boot mechanism.

 Once you have service descriptions ready, you can test Dinit by adding "init=/sbin/dinit" (for example) to the kernel command line when booting.